apache/incubator-hivemall/docs/gitbook/ft_engineering/binning.md

 | ... | ... |

-## Get a mapping table by Feature Binning
+## Create a mapping table by Feature Binning

 ```sql
 WITH bins AS (